benjamshu/langdev/jsv/osv/0010/README.md

-#  SEVENSI FIRST-IN-DEVELOPMENT X  #
+#  OLD SEVENSI X  #

-The first level of evolution and abstraction from PROTO-SEVENSI; in which the grammars are formalized and the phonology is brought better under control.
+The first level of evolution and abstraction from JASTU-SEVENSI VIV; in which the grammars are formalized and the phonology is brought better under control.

 ##  Changes from VIV and previous:  ##